The Road to Memphis (novel): Summary

 Cassie leaves for school in Jackson only to return in November for the funeral of Great Faith Church's preacher.
 At the funeral, Cassie learns that one of her friends, Sissy, is pregnant.
 Sissy refuses to reveal the identity of the child's father and teases that it may be anyone in Stacey's friend group.
 Sissy leaves the funeral and Cassie runs after her, trying to solve the mystery.
 Sissy confides in Cassie that she knows it is in fact Clarence, her lover, who is on an overnight pass from the Army and refuses to marry her.
 On Cassie's way back to the church, the Aames brothers driving along the road catcall and attempt to trap her along the road.
 David Logan gets to Cassie just in time and reminds Cassie that she cannot walk roads alone.
 When she gets back to the church, Cassie ultimately betrays Sissy and tells Clarence her plan.
 Clarence confronts Sissy and without resolution, catches a ride with Stacey and the rest of his friends.
 He asks Stacey to stop in the town of Strawberry for some BC Powder.
-While in Strawberry, Stacy must stop to make his car payments to Wade Jemison, a friendly white attorney and must also repair a low tire.
+While in Strawberry, Stacy must stop to make his car payments to Wade Jamison, a friendly white attorney and must also repair a low tire.
 As the group runs their errands, they once again encounter the Aames brothers, who claim Clarence has lost his manners since being in the Army.
 They demand Clarence let them rub his head for "good luck" and Clarence has no choice but obey.
 Later, as the group picks up Stacey's car from the garage and run into Sissy, Harris, Little Man, and Christopher-John, the Aames brothers attempt to subject Moe to the same embarrassing treatment.
 Moe snaps when the Aames brothers make more suggestive comments towards Cassie, hitting two of the brothers with a crowbar.
 The brothers threaten to lynch Moe.
 Jeremy, who had been accompanying his cousins, lets Moe hide in the back of his truck.
 To make up for the past, he agrees to drop Moe off in Jackson until the group can decide what to do next.